GAF Corporation

 - Ruberoid brand products

-GAF became liable for thousands of asbestos-related lawsuits filed by people who inhaled or ingested asbestos fibers.
-Once inside the body, these microscopic asbestos fibers lodged in tissues and organs, causing damage over time.
-Eventually, this damage led to illnesses like mesothelioma, lung cancer, asbestosis, and other types of cancer.[6]
+GAF became liable for thousands of asbestos-related lawsuits filed by people who inhaled or ingested asbestos fibers that caused tissue damage.
+Eventually, this damage led to illnesses like mesothelioma, lung cancer, asbestosis, and other types of cancer in some people.[6]

 The acquisition of Ruberoid and its asbestos mine led to much of GAF’s asbestos liability.
 Miners, as well as those working or living near the mine, risked exposure.
 Ruberoid and GAF factory workers were also put at serious risk.